BEHV 1010 Positive Psychology: The Science of Happiness, Resilience, and Wellbeing

 Legacy Code 102606

-Description We live in an increasingly volatile, uncertain, complex, and ambiguous (VUCA) world which places greater emotional demands on people and organisations.
-This subject introduces the Positive Psychology theory, research and the practical evidence-based techniques to enhance wellbeing and resilience in an increasingly VUCA world.
-Positive psychology is an emerging field of academic study and practical application in personal and work settings which focuses on the creation of individual resilience, strengths and virtues, creativity and other indicators of human flourishing.
-Throughout this subject, students will be encouraged to actively engage and apply the positive psychology concepts taught within the course and to critically reflect on these experiences to bring about personal change.
+Description This subject introduces Positive Psychology theory, research and the practical evidence-based techniques that enhance wellbeing and resilience.
+Positive psychology is an emerging field that has practical application in personal and work settings.
+It focuses on the creation of individual resilience, strengths and virtues, creativity and other indicators of human flourishing.
+Throughout this subject, students will be encouraged to actively engage and apply the positive psychology concepts taught within the program and to critically reflect on these experiences to bring about personal change.

 School Psychology